helsingborg-stad/gdi-aboutme-server/src/about-me/person/repositories/mongo/README.md

 - `MONGODB_URI` should be set to `mongodb://[]host]:[port]/[db]` as in `mongodb://127.0.0.1:27017/aboutme`

-## Enable notifications over AMQP
+## Enabling MongoDB
-To enable change notifications over AMQP, our environment should contain
+Your environment should contain

 ```sh
 MONGODB_URI=mongodb://...